equitymarkets/AirFares/README.md

 #### Project Report

 There were several challenges in extracting and transforming the data.
 The passenger and airline price CSVs were not formatted to cleanly fit into a database format.
-To clean them we had to delete the top row as well as the bottom three rows.
+To clean them, we had to delete the top row as well as the bottom three rows.